HectorPulido/Youtubers-toolkit/README.md

 ## For automatic video translate
 Note: Only available translation to English

+If you want to clone your voice you can [try this code](https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer)

 First you must to install all the dependences with the command
 ~~~
 pip install -r dl_hardcore_requirements.txt